1.0 Purpose and Scope

 3.3.1 Human blood, body fluids or tissue

-UQ workers and students who are directly involved with handling human tissue, blood or body fluids must be immunised against hepatitis B and provide proof of immunity or provide evidence of non-susceptibility - see section 4.2 of this guideline.
+UQ workers and students who are directly involved with handling human tissue, blood or body fluids are required to be immunised against hepatitis B and provide proof of immunity; or provide evidence of non-susceptibility - see section 4.2.

 3.3.2 Human or zoonotic infectious pathogens